-The Board of Education of the Caro Community School District does not discriminate on the basis of sex in its education program or activity, and is required by Title IX and its implementing regulations not to discriminate in such a manner.
+The Board of Education of the Caro Community School District does not discriminate on the basis of sex in its education program or activity and is required by Title IX and its implementing regulations not to discriminate in such a manner.
 The requirement not to discriminate in its education program or activity extends to admission and employment.
 The District's Title IX Coordinator(s) is/are:

-Matt Branding

-High School Assistant Principal

-989-673-3165

-301 N Hooper St, Caro, MI 48723
+High School Principal 989-673-3165 301 N Hooper St Caro, MI 48723 titleix@carok12.org

-mbranding@carok12.org

-Lindsay Bitzer Middle School Assistant Principal 989-673-3167 299 N Hooper St, Caro, MI 48723 Ibitzer@carok12.org
+Middle School Principal 989-673-3167 299 N Hooper St. Caro, MI 48723 titleix@carok12.org